 The new spin isn’t so much the product which I didn’t buy, but rather the way it’s being sold.
 And there are a number of other things I found which don’t make rating this program any better.

 Work at Home Paycheck explained:

 The idea behind the program’s claim is that you can work from home posting links and make good money doing so.
 The funny thing about reviewing this program and others like it is that they’re technically right in what they say can be done online, but the odds of it being done through these places is in my opinion highly unlikely.

 The price of the program is discounted many times all the way down to $47 and in order to get to that price, you have to keep hitting the back button.

 A redesigned scam?
 Yep!

-In order to properly explain why I believe this place is a scam, you need to know that there’s many other websites like it spreading online all promising very similar things: Make money posting links.
+In order to properly explain why I believe this program is a scam, you need to know that there’s many other websites like it spreading online all promising very similar things: Make money posting links.
 And there’s already a huge list of work at home scam sites like this that I’ve compiled.

 The difference with the other sites is that they are mostly designed in the following way:

 - You usually find the site through an ad or fake news report site.

 - After you visit the official page, they say sign up is free, but you have to enter your name/email.